Important Dates

 ---|---|---|

-The supplementary season takes place from January 26th until February 8th.
-It is available for all students that failed to obtain at least 9.50 points during the normal season, or 3.5 and one of the components.
-The remaining students may also access this season, but the University requires an additional administrative process.
-Grading will be composed by two components, each contributing with 10 points to the final grade.
+The Repeat Exam Season takes place from January 21st until February 3rd.
+It is available for all students that failed to obtain at least 9.50 points during the Regular Season, or 3.5 and one of the components.
+The remaining students may also access this season, after the administrative process is initiated by the student.

 Rules for this season will be updated at a later time